 What is Botox and which areas of wrinkles is it useful for?

 As a toxin that’s produced by the bacterium Clostridium Botulinum, Botox® is a safe therapy used for cosmetic purposes.
 Most patients use it to address wrinkles.
 However, it’s also useful for stopping conditions such as excessive sweating.

 When applied in the right area by a skilled practitioner, Botox is highly effective.
 It works by blocking the signals that travel from your nerves to your muscles.
 When this happens, the muscles surrounding your wrinkles relax.
 This leads to smoother looking skin and less pronounced wrinkles.
-In some cases, you can use it as a prophylactic measure.
-One of the contributing factors to wrinkle formation is muscle usage.
+In some cases, you can use it as a prophylactic measure — one of the contributing factors to wrinkle formation in muscle usage.
 As Botox relaxes your muscles, you use them less; this leads to a slower external ageing process.

 Is Botox safe?

 In the hands of a medically trained practitioner, Botox is exceedingly safe.
 To ensure you remain safe before and during each treatment, your clinician will assess you before writing your Botox prescription.
 If they feel confident it is a safe injectable for you to use, they will employ it to treat various areas:

 - Slimming your jaw muscles

 - Reducing excessive sweating

 However, certain patients cannot receive Botox.
 They include: